nicho92/MtgDesktopCompanion/README.md

 > Generate a website of your collections with your own template.
 > get dashboard of cards prices variation
 > lookup for cards in auction websites
-> import / export in multiple format
+> import / export decks and list cards in multiple format (mtgo,dci sheet, csv, cockatrice,..)
 > get alerted for wanted cards !
+> import your deck from website (tappedout, deckstat,mtggoldfish,...)

 > Modularity :
 - manage your prices provider